jonwhittlestone/notes/_posts/2021-06-09-book-notes-the-book-you-wish-your-parents-had-read-and-your-children-will-be-glad-you-did-phillipa-perry.md

 image: https://i.imgur.com/Nk0U7Bj.png
 hide: false
 ---
-# The Book You Wish Your Parents Had Read (and your chldren will be glad you did) by Phillpa Perry
+# The Book You Wish Your Parents Had Read (and your children will be glad you did) by Phillpa Perry

 I read this April 2021 and thoroughly enjoyed it.
 I write up these notes on a morning J has been up through the night with a continuous cough [^1]..
 I've been up since 4am.
 I hope this makes sense.